-C-peptide measurements are considered to be considerably more reliable indicators of insulin secretion than direct insulin measurements33 in part because, unlike mature insulin, there is no reassociation of C-peptide with producer cells.
-In addition, the half-life of secreted insulin in vivo may be as low as 4 min, whereas that of C-peptide is generally considered to be at least five times as long.
-Thus, the time window for accurate measurement of C-peptide makes it a far better reflection of secreted insulin that occurs between sampling media and freezing for diagnostic assay.
-C-peptide is also far more stable at room temperature than is insulin.38
+C-peptide measurements are considered to be considerably more reliable indicators of insulin secretion than direct insulin measurements [30] in part because, unlike mature insulin, there is no reassociation of C peptide with producer cells.
+In addition the half life of secreted insulin in vivo may be as low as 4 minutes whereas that of C peptide is generally considered to be at least 5 times as long.
+Thus the time window for accurate measurement of C peptide makes it a far better reflection of secreted insulin than attempting to factor in the rapid degradation of insulin that occurs between sampling media and freezing for diagnostic assay.
+C peptide is also far more stable at room temperature than is insulin [38]

-The SFFV promoter conferred the strongest transcriptional ability in primary cMSCs at 72 h post transduction (as judged by C-peptide production and GFP expression).
-Expression from CMV, SV40 and EF1 α promoters at an identical MOI was less efficient.
+The SFFV promoter conferred the strongest transcriptional ability in primary cMSCs at 72 hours post transduction (as judged by C-peptide production and GFP expression).
+Expression from CMV, SV40 and EF1α promoters at an identical MOI were less efficient.
 The CMV promoter conferred the weakest transcriptional ability in primary cMSCs.

-This is a somewhat surprising finding because this is widely reported as a strong promoter.^{39,40} However, the strength of gene expression is variable and dependent on the cell type.39-41 Furthermore, the percentages of cells expressing GFP were similar in cells transduced with all four different promoter-containing vectors in both cell types.
-This confirms that the observed difference in concentration of C-peptide produced by cells transduced with lentiviral vectors with four different internal promoters is not a result of differences in transduction efficiency.
-We observed a more than 1.5-fold increase in both C-peptide and GFP expression when a Kozak consensus sequence was added upstream of the proinsulin gene.
-This result is consistent with the published data.42 The Kozak consensus sequence has become increasingly valuable as a tool for improving gene expression using viral constructs since its discovery in 1987 and has been incorporated in multitude of expression studies.
+This is a somewhat surprising finding as this is widely reported as astrong promoter [39, 40].
+However the strength of gene expression is variable and dependent on the cell type [39-41].
+Furthermore, the percentages of cells expressing GFP were similar in cells transduced with all four different promoter-containing vectors in both cell types.
+This verifies that the observed difference in concentration of C-peptide produced by cells transduced with lentiviral vectors with four different internal promoters is not due to differences in transduction efficiency.
+We observed a greater than 1.5 fold increase in both C-peptide and GFP expression when a Kozak consensus sequence was added upstream of the proinsulin gene.
+This result is consistent with published data [42].
+The Kozak consensus sequence has become increasingly valuable as a tool for improving gene expression using viral constructs since its discovery in 1987 and has been incorporated in multitude of expression studies.
 Removal of the downstream IRES GFP from the lentiviral vector did not influence C-peptide secretion.

-Observation of the time course of expression post transduction (Figure 2) demonstrates that the secretion of insulin increases steadily to a plateau over the first 5 days.
-The rise in the concentration of supernatant C-peptide does not reflect a simple accumulation of peptide because the half-life is too short.
-This typical depiction of expression rising to a peak and then plateauing is an encouraging indicator showing that stable expression can be expected using this approach.
+Observation of the time course of expression post transduction (Fig 2) demonstrates that secretion of insulin increases steadily to a plateau over the first five days.
+The rise in value of supernatant C peptide does not reflect simple accumulation of peptide as the half-life is too short.
+This typical picture of expression rising to a peak and plateauing is an encouraging indicator that stable expression can be expected from this approach.
 This was further validated by the observation that primary cMSCs sustained their level of transgene expression when kept in culture for up to 21 days post transduction.
-There was no evidence of the silencing of any promoter in cMSCs when tested at day 21.
-This is consistent with our previous findings indicating that, once a lentiviral vector has integrated and is expressing a transgene, it is rarely switched off.43 Additionally, there was no difference in the expression of the MSC marker CD29 and stem cell marker CD34 before transduction, at 72 h post transduction or at day 21 post transduction, suggesting that the MSCs maintained their state of differentiation in culture and post transduction.
+There was no evidence of silencing of any promoter in cMSCs when tested at day 21.
+This is consistent with our previous findings that once a lentiviral vector has integrated and is expressing a transgene, it is rarely switched off [43].
+Additionally, there was no difference in expression of the MSC marker CD29 and stem cell marker CD34 before transduction, at 72 hours post transduction or at day 21 post transduction suggesting that the MSCs maintained their state of differentiation in culture and post transduction.